 My colors changed a little.
 Why is that?

 There are three common reasons that saved output images can have different colors from the input: 1) brightness adjustment, 2) PMax, and 3) “Retain extended dynamic range” when saving.
 “Brightness adjustment” refers to Zerene Stacker's attempt to correct for uneven exposure between various input images.
 That feature is turned on by default, but you can turn it off by un-checking Brightness at Options > Preferences > Alignment.
 “PMax” refers to the PMax stacking method, which often makes slight changes in brightness, contrast, and saturation as a side effect of doing its focus stacking.
 This behavior is an unavoidable side effect of PMax and should be considered as one of the tradeoffs of PMax versus DMap.
+(The changes are affected by the setting at Options > Preferences > PMax Settings > “Use all color channels in decisions”, so if you see troublesome changes, try that setting both ways.)
 “Retain extended dynamic range” when saving causes the range of internal pixel values to be compressed if necessary to fit within the 0-255 range of image files.
 Internally the range can exceed 0-255 as a result of PMax, brightness adjustment, or even just pixel interpolation during alignment.

 These sorts of color/brightness/contrast changes in the saved images can be completely avoided by using the DMap stacking method, with Brightness adjustment turned off at Options > Preferences > Alignment, and “Retain extended dynamic range” turned off at Options > Preferences > Image Saving or in the file save dialog.